MerchantPug/Origins-Addon-Multiloader-Template/README.md

 ### Eclipse
 While it is possible to use this template in Eclipse it is not recommended.
 During the development of this template multiple critical bugs and quirks related to Eclipse were found at nearly every level of the required build tools.
 While we continue to work with these tools to report and resolve issues support for projects like these are not there yet.
 For now Eclipse is considered unsupported by this project.
 The development cycle for build tools is notoriously slow so there are no ETAs available.

+## Origins Specifics

+### General
+- Origins Addon Multiloader Template uses Origins Fabric's systems as Origins Forge has compatibility layer for Origins Fabric's Power Factories.
+This means you'll be using Calio Fabric's SerializableDataType system as opposed to Codecs.

-### Origins Specific Stuff
+### Setup
 - Create a new 'libs' folder in the base directory.
 Put the Calio Forge and Apoli Forge JARs in this folder, this is for use in the build scripts.
 You can get these two files from [this page](https://github.com/EdwinMindcraft/origins-architectury/releases).
-- Replace the mentions of `yourmodid` in `ItemStackLevelAccess` and according classes with your own modid, this is so you don't have mixin conflicts between you and anybody else who is using this template.
+- Replace the mentions of `yourmodid` in `ItemStackLevelAccess` and any other named classes with your own modid, this is so you don't have mixin conflicts between you and anybody else who is using this template.

+### Differences to Origins Fabric's Power System
+- Item Actions use `Mutable<ItemStack>` as opposed to an `ItemStack`. `Mutable<ItemStack>`s are used as it's used by Apoli Forge to change an ItemStack's item instead of mixins like in Origins Fabric.

 ## Development Guide
 When using this template the majority of your mod is developed in the Common project.
 The Common project is compiled against the vanilla game and is used to hold code that is shared between the different loader-specific versions of your mod.
 The Common project has no knowledge or access to ModLoader specific code, apis, or concepts.
 Code that requires something from a specific loader must be done through the project that is specific to that loader, such as the Forge or Fabric project.

 Loader specific projects such as the Forge and Fabric project are used to load the Common project into the game.
 These projects also define code that is specific to that loader.
 Loader specific projects can access all of the code in the Common project.
 It is important to remember that the Common project can not access code from loader specific projects.

+Origins Multiloader's Common module references Origins Forge, this is because it has a compatibility layer for Origins Fabric's code.

+## Special Thanks
+- Darkhax and Jared - The developers of the Multiloader Template that this is based on.
+- Apace100 - The developer of Origins Fabric. 😎
+- EdwinMindcraft - The developer of Origins Forge especially for maintaining a compatibility layer with Origins Fabric making this whole project possible.
+- LimonBlaze - Basically rewriting the entire project from what it originally was.
+If there's anybody to thank, it's you.